-RHA® 4 is produced with hyaluronic acid (HA), using an advanced technology to obtain a soft and long lasting injectable gel to smooth facial wrinkles and folds.
+RHA[®] 4 is produced with hyaluronic acid (HA), using an advanced technology to obtain a soft and long lasting injectable gel to smooth facial wrinkles and folds.
+Chains of HA are linked together through a chemical reaction triggered by a small quantity of BDDE to create the gel texture of RHA[®] 4.
 The HA of the gel is made from a non-animal source.

-RHA® 4 contains a small amount of an anesthetic medicine (lidocaine), to help reduce discomfort during injection.
+${\sf RHA}^{\circledast}$ 4 contains a small amount of an anesthetic medicine (lidocaine), to help reduce discomfort during injection